tytydraco/yessleep/out/A_small_act_of_kindness_nearly_got_me_killed.md

 Another text.
 “How could you do that to me?”

 I froze.
 How did he know?
 Were there more cameras?
+Did he bug my phone?

 My phone vibrated again.
 “I told you I loved you.
 Why did you call him?”